Post-operation safety time

 The solver considers the post-operation time as a soft constraint.
 This means that we will try to respect it in the plans, but if it is required to avoid planning an order late we will generate a plan that violates the constraint.
 In that case we’ll have a plan with rushed operations planned to follow each other quicker.

-There are 4 demands in this model with a different due date.
+- There are 4 sales orders in this model with a different due date.

-The next demands are due even later.
-We could plan this orders on the requested due date, while fully respecting a safety delay of 3 days in the decoupling buffer.
+- The next demands, “Demand 03” and “Demand 04”, are due even later.
+We plan this orders on the requested due date, while fully respecting a safety delay of 3 days in the decoupling buffer.